greg4shaw/Restaurants-GraphQL/README.md

-# RestauranT & GraphQL Project
+# Restaurant & GraphQL Project
 > MIT xPRO - Week 24

 This project was part of the course work required in the MIT xPRO Full-Stack development course taken.